Duet3D/wiki-content/User_manual/Reference/Gcode_meta_commands.md

 | sqrt | float->float | Returns the square root of the operand |
 | tan | float->float | Argument must be in radians |
 | vector | (int, T) -> array of T | (RRF 3.5beta2 and later) Returns an array with the number of elements equal to the first operand and each element a copy of the second operand

+### Notes on the fileread function

+Each element (including each skipped element) must be one of the following:
+- a string in double quotes
+- a number in any of the usual integer or floating point formats
+- a character in single quotes
+- empty (in which case a corresponding null element is included in the array).

+Leading and trailing spaces and tabs around each element are ignored.
+If the file cannot be pened and read, or if any elements do not confirm to the above. then the command containing the fileread call will be aborted.

+If the element is a quoted string, then characters within it that match the separator character are not treated as separators, and each consecutive pair of double-quote characters is replaced by a one double quote character.

+The number of array elements returned will be one greater than the number of separator characters found; so an empty file will give rise to an array comprising a single null element.

 # Notes